granitelegend/Exercism-Solutions-Python/README.md

-Tring to come up with solutions to excercism problems.
+Trying to come up with solutions to excercism problems.